Snowboarding: History

 In the early 1980s, Aleksey Ostatnigrosh and Alexei Melnikov, two Snurfers from the Soviet Union, patented design changes to the Snurfer to allow jumping by attaching a bungee cord, a single footed binding to the Snurfer tail, and a two-foot binding design for improved control.

-As snowboarding became more popular in the 1970s and 1980s, pioneers such as Dimitrije Milovich (founder of Winterstick out of Salt Lake City, UT), Jake Burton Carpenter (founder of Burton Snowboards from Londonderry, Vermont), Tom Sims (founder of Sims Snowboards), David Kemper (founder of Kemper Snowboards) and Mike Olson (founder of Gnu Snowboards) came up with new designs for boards and mechanisms that slowly developed into the snowboards and other related equipment.
+As snowboarding became more popular in the 1970s and 1980s, pioneers such as Dimitrije Milovich (founder of Winterstick out of Salt Lake City, Utah), Jake Burton Carpenter (founder of Burton Snowboards from Londonderry, Vermont), Tom Sims (founder of Sims Snowboards), David Kemper (founder of Kemper Snowboards) and Mike Olson (founder of Gnu Snowboards) came up with new designs for boards and mechanisms that slowly developed into the snowboards and other related equipment.
 From these developments, modern snowboarding equipment usually consists of a snowboard with specialized bindings and boots.

 In April 1981, the "King of the Mountain" Snowboard competition was held at Ski Cooper in Colorado.
 Tom Sims along with an assortment of other snowboarders of the time were present.
 One entrant showed up on a homemade snowboard with a formica bottom that turned out to not slide so well on the snow.

 In 1982, the first USA National Snowboard race was held near Woodstock, Vermont, at Suicide Six.
 The race, organized by Graves, was won by Burton's first team rider Doug Bouton.

 In 1983, the first World Championship halfpipe competition was held at Soda Springs, California.
 Tom Sims, founder of Sims Snowboards, organized the event with the help of Mike Chantry, a snowboard instructor at Soda Springs.

 In 1985, the first World Cup was held in Zürs, Austria, further cementing snowboarding's recognition as an official international competitive sport.

 In 1990, the International Snowboard Federation (ISF) was founded to provide universal contest regulations.
 In addition, the United States of America Snowboard Association (USASA) provides instructing guidelines and runs snowboard competitions in the U.S. today, high-profile snowboarding events like the Winter X Games, Air & Style, US Open, Olympic Games and other events are broadcast worldwide.
 Many alpine resorts have terrain parks.